AlbertoCuadra/algo_trading_weighted_strategy/README.md

 ## Weighted strategy

-I have been developing a fully customizable algorithm in pinescript for the last year in my spare time.
+I have been developing a fully customizable algorithmic trading strategy in pinescript for the last year in my spare time.
 The algorithm is based on a set of well-documented strategies, each with its own weight (weighted strategy).
 Currently a set of 5 strategies have been implemented:

 * `MACD`
 * `Stochastic RSI`